ghinda/gridlayout/README.md

 </div>
 ```

-If you need a grid to take up the full height of its container, you can use the `gl-fill` class.
+To make a grid to take up the full height of its container, use the `gl-fill` class.

 ```
 <div class="gl gl-vertical">